zw-weng/EduConnect-Xcode/README.md

 4. **Comprehensive Onboarding**
    - A user-friendly onboarding process that introduces new users to the application’s functionalities and guides initial profile setup.
----

-Here’s a comprehensive explanation of the setup, dependencies, and usage based on the code files you've provided:

----

 ### Setup